DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 about the best way to start actually implementing type-safe URLs for Snap.

 * June 22: blog post
-* June 28: release something that compiles
+* June 28: release something that compiles and works to some degree
 * June 29: blog post
 * July 5: release something decent, plus example usage.
 Should already be cooperating with snaplets.